-Building a balanced to-go lunch five days a week can feel stressful, so let me break it down into easy-to-digest pieces (see what I did there – a dietary pun!).
+Building a balanced to-go lunch five days a week can feel stressful, so let me break it down into easy-to-digest pieces (see what I did there?)
 Here are my 6 tips for creating a filling grownup lunchbox.

-Let’s start with the basic components that go into any balanced meal:
+Let’s start with the basic components that go into any balanced lunch: